How to Crawl Responsibly: The Need for (Less) Speed

 Crawling too fast is rude, potentially damaging, and can ruin your crawl data.
 Here at Sitebulb, we do not recommend it.

-Crawling responsibly - using rate limits
+Crawling responsibly - using speed limits

 Most crawlers allow you to set a limit to the number of URLs the crawler will crawl per second, and you can often also adjust the number of threads used.
 For example, Sitebulb's default speed setting is to use 4 threads, at a maximum of 5 URLs/second.